isomerpages/moe-chijsjc/_list-of-ccas/National Police Cadet Corps.md

 *   To cultivate a culture that encourages cadets to treat fellow cadets with respect, courtesy and tact and in turn demonstrates care and concern to others
 *   In our collaboration and identification with the Singapore Police Force,

->*   help to build a stronger bond of friendship with them, and so lead to a safer place for all in the country.
+&gt;*   help to build a stronger bond of friendship with them, and so lead to a safer place for all in the country.

->*   adopt its tradition of high standards of performance, commitment, duty and service, to seek to excel and to face up to challenge
+&gt;*   adopt its tradition of high standards of performance, commitment, duty and service, to seek to excel and to face up to challenge

 #### **Activities**